tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

        boundary_types=boundary_types,
    )

-The domain, which consists of eight subdomains, is represented below.
-By default, each subdomain shares 1 voxel with its neighbors.
-This value can be modified by specifying ``pad``.
+The domain is decomposed into eight subdomains and is shown below.
+By default, each subdomain shares 1 voxel with its neighbor subdomains.

 .. image:: /_static/examples/sphere_pack_psd/subdomains.png
    :alt: Domain